jeffreysorgen/golf-club-sensors/activity.md

   // Adding the service to the BLE stack BLE.addService(customService);
 ```

 Invoke the BLE to advertise.
-And also go ahead and print that it's active.
-It's printed once at the top of Monitor, but scrolls quickly up. (edit this)
+And also go ahead and print that it's active. (done)
 ```
   // Start advertising
   BLE.advertise();
   Serial.println("Bluetooth device is now active, waiting for connections...");
 ```

 That's the end of `void setup()`.
-I've left the original commands to print as-is from the original.
+I've left the original commands to print as-is from the original. (don't need)
 ```
   // IMU original stuff:
   Serial.print("Accelerometer sample rate = ");